The first time you see your fiance on your wedding day is a BIG moment. Some couples are split on how they want this moment to unfold.

 Should we wait until the ceremony, or not?

 Over the last decade, we’ve worked with hundreds of beautiful couples who’ve been on different ends of this spectrum.
-Here are our Pro’s and Con’s for the big moment:
+Here are our Pro’s and Con’s for a First Look:

 If you are a crier, or your wedding is on a very hot day, your makeup may need some serious touch-ups after your ceremony.
 If you take your portraits immediately after your H&M are complete, this is when you will look your very freshest all day.

 Taking photos earlier means you and your wedding party need to get up earlier to eat, have H&M completed and get dressed.
 If you’re having a brunch wedding, that means you may have to get up at the crack of dawn in order to do your First Look.
 If you dread the idea of getting up any earlier than you have to, night owls may think twice about this.

 This is one of this biggest reasons that convinces a couple to have a First Look, if they want to hang out and enjoy drinks and appetizers with their guests.
 Also: your bridal party will also be joining you!
 I’m sure they’ll thank you 🙂

 Waiting to see each other builds suspense, adds emotion to your ceremony and gives a nod to tradition.
 40% of our couples wait to see each other at the ceremony and love that moment.
 Just be sure to set aside extra time after the ceremony for your couple portraits (at least 20 minutes).
 That means you will likely need to skip cocktail hour to include all of your family and bridal party portraits.

 Having such a special moment alone is incredibly intimate.
 For some, this can be a bit more special, as you have time to talk and (maybe shed a few tears!) take the whole day in alone together before the crowds arrive.